Patch Management and Security

 Assume that odd phone call from “Microsoft” is a hacker with malicious intent.
 Neither Microsoft nor any other software vendor will contact you to tell you, “Your PC has a virus.”
 Microsoft does not make evening calls telling you, “Your PC is hacked.”
 And that pop-up telling you, “Your system has 1,237 viruses, Scan Now,” is lying to you.

-Patch, patch, patch, manage your antivirus and anti-malware, and trust no one.
-Oh, and have a nice day!
+Patch, patch, patch, manage your antivirus and anti-malware.

 Contact Scantron to evaluate your organization’s IT support requirements.